Article updated June 29, 2023

 To help you build a roadmap for success, the AAOE has all of the resources you need at aao.org/practice-management/.
 Here’s a peek:

 - Practice management advice.
-You can find more than 400 articles written by the experts and featured in AAOE’s Practice Management Express email newsletter.
-Topics include everything for ophthalmologists from insurance basics, boosting COVID-19 recovery and negotiating vendor contracts to successfully buying and selling a practice, when to buy versus lease office equipment and more.
+You can find hundreds of articles written by the experts and featured in AAOE’s Practice Management Express email newsletter.
+Topics include everything for ophthalmologists, including insurance basics, negotiating vendor contracts, successfully buying and selling a practice, when to buy versus lease office equipment and more.

-- Practice Management Program at AAO 2021.
-The 2021 AAOE program offers essential career development content during ophthalmology’s largest annual gathering.
+- Practice Management Program at AAO 2023.
+The 2023 AAOE program offers essential career development content during ophthalmology’s largest annual gathering.
 Empower your entire team with expert-led courses, in-person networking with peers and valuable takeaways that you can share among staff and immediately implement into practice.
-The program includes more than 70 live and on-demand courses, Saturday master classes and coding sessions, conversations with experts and more.
+The program includes more than 70 live and on-demand instruction courses, Friday intensive classes and coding sessions, conversations with experts and more.

 - Coding and reimbursement advice.
 AAOE also provides vital tools to enhance your knowledge of appropriate coding and documentation so that you can receive proper reimbursement.
-Here you can attend a virtual four-hour nationwide tour of expert coding instruction, find the latest coding and reimbursement products at the Academy Store, view the most recent details on coding for phone, Internet, and telehealth consultations, and more.
+Here you can attend a virtual four-hour nationwide tour of expert coding instruction, find the latest coding and reimbursement products at the Academy Store, view the most recent details on coding for injectable drugs, and more.

 - Ophthalmology Job Center.
 Odds are you’ll change jobs at least once in your career.
 So how do you land the perfect one?
 Post your CV to the Ophthalmology Job Center and search jobs for free.
 This portal puts practices directly in touch with you and offers enhanced posting options to heighten the visibility of your ad.